laravel/docs/mocking.md

 <a name="interacting-with-time"></a>
 ## Interacting With Time

-When testing, you may occasionally need to modify the time returned by helpers such as `now` or `Carbon::now`.
+When testing, you may occasionally need to modify the time returned by helpers such as `now` or `Illuminate\Support\Carbon::now()`.
 Thankfully, Laravel's base feature test class includes helpers that allow you to manipulate the current time:

     public function testTimeCanBeManipulated()
     {